Skiing with a view of a volcano

 Mid-luxury: The Chatrium, The Hilton, Kimamaya, Chalet Ivy,

-Make sure to book dinner restaurants ahead of time as many places do not accept walk-ins.
-The downside, they charge a hefty fee for canceling the day of, or even 72 hours prior in some instances.
+Make sure to book dinner restaurants ahead of time as many places do not accept walk-ins, a strange practice but Japan often does things differently.
+The downside, they charge a hefty fee for canceling the day off, or even 72 hours prior in some instances.
+But, don’t worry… you will be fed very, VERY well.

 - Bang Bang